Which of the following best describes how net sales are calculate... | Study Prep in Pearson+

 Understand the concept of net sales: Net sales represent the revenue generated from sales after accounting for deductions such as sales returns, allowances, and discounts.

-Identify the components involved: Gross sales refer to the total sales revenue before any deductions.
-Sales returns and allowances are reductions in revenue due to returned goods or price adjustments.
-Sales discounts are reductions in revenue due to early payment or promotional discounts.
+Identify the components of gross sales: Gross sales refer to the total sales revenue before any deductions are applied.

-Recognize the formula for net sales: Net sales are calculated by subtracting sales returns, allowances, and discounts from gross sales.
-This ensures that the income statement reflects the actual revenue earned.
+Learn about sales returns and allowances: Sales returns are refunds given to customers for returned goods, and allowances are reductions in price due to issues like damaged goods.

-Express the formula mathematically: Net Sales = Gross Sales - Sales Returns and Allowances - Sales Discounts.
-This formula accounts for all deductions to arrive at the net sales figure.
+Understand sales discounts: Sales discounts are reductions in price offered to customers for early payment or promotional purposes.

-Apply the formula to the income statement: When preparing the income statement, use the formula to calculate net sales by deducting the appropriate amounts for returns, allowances, and discounts from gross sales.
+Combine the formula: Net sales are calculated by subtracting sales returns, allowances, and discounts from gross sales.
+The correct formula is: Net Sales = Gross Sales - Sales Returns and Allowances - Sales Discounts.

 Watch next